-Place the mirror in a position that allows you to see along the side of the truck when traveling in the forks first direction.
+Adjust the mirror to a position that allows you to see along the side of the truck.
+Use the mirror only while maneuvering.

 When adjusting the mirror, keep in mind all seated and standing positions.

 LOOK WHERE YOU'RE GOING